microsoft/vscode-docs/docs/editor/intellisense.md

 ## Common Questions

-**Q: Why am I not getting any suggestions?**
+### **Why am I not getting any suggestions?**

 ![image of IntelliSense not working](images/intellisense/intellisense_error.png)

-**A:** This can be caused by a variety of reasons.
+This can be caused by a variety of reasons.
 First, try restarting VS Code.
 If the problem persists, consult the language extension's documentation.
 For JavaScript specific troubleshooting, please see the [JavaScript language topic](/docs/languages/javascript.md#intellisense).

-**Q: Why am I not seeing method and variable suggestions?**
+### **Why am I not seeing method and variable suggestions?**

 ![image of IntelliSense showing no useful suggestions](images/intellisense/missing_typings.png)

-**A:** This issue is caused by missing type declaration (typings) files in JavaScript.
+This issue is caused by missing type declaration (typings) files in JavaScript.
 You can check if a type declaration file package is available for a specific library by using the [TypeSearch](https://microsoft.github.io/TypeSearch) site.
 There is more information about this issue in the [JavaScript language topic](/docs/languages/javascript.md#intellisense).
 For other languages, please consult the extension's documentation.